Queen's Golden Gaels: Basketball

-The Queen's Gaels Women's Basketball program had their strongest finish ever in 2021-22, placing third at the U SPORTS Final 8 tournament which took place at the Athletics & Recreation Centre on Queen's Campus.
+The Queen's Gaels women's basketball team had their strongest finish ever in 2021–22, placing third at the U SPORTS Final 8 tournament which took place at the Athletics & Recreation Centre on Queen's Campus.

 Cross Country

-The Queen's Gaels have a Men's and Women's Cross Country and Distance Track program which continually ranks highly on the national rankings.
-In 2021-22, the Gaels ranked 6th in the country for the Men's program and 8th in the country for the Women's program.
+The Queen's Gaels have a men's and women's cross country and distance track program which continually ranks highly on the national rankings.
+In 2021–22, the Gaels ranked 6th in the country for the men's program and 8th in the country for the women's program.

 Football

-The Queen's Gaels football program is one of the longest-lived and storied in U Sports.
+The Queen's Gaels football program is one of the longest-lived and storied in Canada.
 The team began organized play in 1883 when the Ontario Rugby Football Union was first founded and won ORFU champions in 1893 and 1894.
 Queen's has competed continuously since 1882, celebrating its 125th anniversary in 2007.
 The first organized university football league in Canada, the Canadian Intercollegiate Rugby Football Union (CIRFU), was founded in Kingston in November, 1897, with charter members Queen's, McGill University, and the University of Toronto., the football squad showed continued success, winning three straight Grey Cups in 1922, 1923 and 1924.
-Once teams stopped competing for the Grey Cup, which was begun being solely awarded to teams in the professional Canadian Football League in 1955, the Gaels turned their attention to the Vanier Cup, appearing in the U Sports championship game five times and winning four of those games in 1968, 1978, 1992 and 2009.
+When the Grey Cup transitioned from amateur competition to the professional Canadian Football League in 1955, the Gaels turned their attention to the Vanier Cup, appearing in the U Sports championship game five times and winning four of those games in 1968, 1978, 1992 and 2009.